timbenniks/timbenniks-presskit/content/short-bio.md

 ::le-title
 ---
 class: text-3xl md:text-5xl font-bold uppercase leading-none mb-8
-lines: super official_third person bio_but shorter
+lines: Mini bio_condensed version
 as: h3
 ---
 ::

 <p class="text-xl mb-8 leading-relaxed">
-  Tim is Principal Developer Advocate at Uniform where he works on developer relations, community building and content creation.
-Next to working at Uniform Tim, is also active in the developer community by speaking at conferences and creating YouTube videos.
-He collaborates with startups like Cloudinary, Prismic, Zeplin, NuxtJS and he is a part of the MACH Alliance Tech Council.
-It's all about quality, community and building fancy websites.
+  Tim is principal developer advocate at Uniform with a focus on developer relations, community building, and content creation.
+He’s active in the developer community through speaking engagements at conferences and creation of YouTube videos on modern technologies.
+Tim collaborates regularly with startups like Cloudinary, Prismic, Zeplin, and NuxtJS, and is a member of the MACH Alliance Tech Council.
+It's all about quality, community, and development of great websites.
 </p>